sublimino/nodepdx.github.com/proposals/node-couch-world_natevw.md

 # Node + CouchDB + World

-Speaker: Nathan Vander Wilt (@natevw)
+* Speaker : Nathan Vander Wilt (@natevw)
-Available: from 11am Thursday to 3pm Friday
+* Available : from 11am Thursday to 3pm Friday
-Length: 30 min
+* Length : 30 min

+(Hoping to actually be available the whole time and I can find many references who will attest that I can talk longer if necessary.
+Or shorter too, but wouldn't ask anyone to co-sign that loan.)

 ## Description